Hyster Yale (HY)

 Suzanne S. Taylor Senior Vice President, General Counsel and Secretary

-Ms. Taylor serves as the Senior Vice President, General Counsel and Secretary for Hyster-Yale, Inc.
+Ms. Taylor is the Senior Vice President, General Counsel and Secretary for Hyster-Yale, Inc.

 AI Analysis | Feedback